PrincetonUniversity/hpc_beginning_workshop/09_example_jobs/serial_matlab/README.md

 srun matlab -singleCompThread -nodisplay -nosplash -nojvm -r hello_world
 ```

-To run the Matlab script, simply submit the job to the cluster:
+To run the Matlab script, simply submit the job to the cluster with the following command:

 ```
-sbatch job.slurm
+$ sbatch job.slurm
 ```

 After the job completes, view the output with `cat slurm-*`: